Humbermede: Recreation

 The neighbourhood is home to several municipal parks and green spaces, including Bluehaven Park, Habitant Park, and Summerlea Park.
 Many of these parks are situated near the Humber Valley, which forms a part of the larger Toronto ravine system.
 Municipal parks in Humbermede are managed by the Toronto Parks, Forestry and Recreation Division.
 The division also manages the Carmine Stefano Community Centre, located in the southern portion of the neighbourhood, on Weston Road.
-The Toronto Public Library also operates the Woodsview branch in Humbermede.
+The Toronto Public Library also operates the Woodview Park branch in Humbermede.

 Transportation

 The neighbourhood is bounded by several major roadways, Finch Avenue West to the north, and Sheppard Avenue to the south.
 Highway 400 is a major north-south controlled access highway that bounds the neighbourhood from the east.
 Weston Road is another north-south road that passes through the neighbourhood.

 Public transportation in Humbermede is provided by the Toronto Transit Commission (TTC).
 The TTC operates several bus routes through the neighborhood.